ubq-testing/telegram--bot/README.md

 - Run `yarn setup-env`, which prompts you to enter each value via the CLI.
 The values will be serialized and stored both locally and in your repository secrets.

 - **GITHUB_PAT_TOKEN**: Create a classic personal access token (PAT) with the `repo` scope.
 Set the expiry to 24 hours.
 This token will be used to generate repository secrets for the environment variables and will be removed from `.env` after the secrets are saved.
 - **Account Permission**: The account in which the PAT is associated with _must_ be an `admin` of the repository to be able to save secrets this way.
-Visit your repository settings `telegram-bot` > `Collaborators & teams` to add the account as an admin first if needed.
+Visit your repository settings `telegram-bridge` > `Collaborators & teams` to add the account as an admin first if needed.

 The environment variables are stored in the following locations: